Sunday, March 3, 2013

 *Read some igloo books ~ Look Inside an Igloo by Mari Schuh, Building an Igloo by Ulli Steltzer and The Inside Story Igloo by Dana Meachen Rau

-*Ice Painting ~ this is an easy prep and tons of fun!
+*Ice Painting ~ This is easy prep and tons of fun!
 Just take some paint (or food color) and squeeze it in the bottom of an ice tray.
 Fill with water, stir and freeze.
-Just pop the paint cubes out on a plate and let the kids paint away with them.
-Every time we have done this, most of the kids spend quite a bit of time on painting away!
+Then pop the paint cubes out on a plate and let the kids paint away with them.
+Every time we have done this the kids have spent quite a bit of time painting away!

 *Marshmallow Igloos ~ squeeze half an orange (or use a spoon to scrape it out – can also use mandarins or grapefruit).
 Then the kiddos use a plastic knife to spread frosting on the dome part of the orange and then add marshmallows.
 Within a couple days the marshmallows and frosting will harden and they can play with their igloos.
 We added ours to our Edible Sensory Snow (although we don’t eat it).